-Dolls are cute, but your child wants something that looks like baby brother or sister.
-You search and discover reborn dolls.
+Dolls are cute, but your child wants something that looks like a baby brother or sister.
+You search and discover realistic dolls.
 These would be perfect!

 Unfortunately, the price quickly dashes those dreams.

 Don’t worry!
 A few companies are making affordable, entry-level “reborn style” dolls that won’t kill your wallet and should give your child the real baby doll he or she dreams about.

 We’ve put together a list of the best realistic baby dolls.
 Plus, we’ve answered some questions you may have about reborn and lifelike baby dolls.
 Let’s take a look.